Information for graduates of the Du Bois Department

 Marieta Joyner, Associate Lecturer of Politics and History, Curry College

-Zebulon Miletsky, Assistant Professor of Black Studies, University of Nebraska
+Zebulon Miletsky, Assistant Professor, Africana Studies, Stony Brook University

 Lloren Foster, Assistant Professor of African American Studies, Western Kentucky University

-Ousmane Power-Greene, Assistant Professor of History, Clark University
+Ousmane Power-Greene, Associate Professor of History, Clark University

 Rita Reynolds, Assistant Professor of History, Wagner College

-Lindsey Swindall, Department of History, Sam Houston State University
+Lindsey Swindall, Visiting Professor, Department of History, Sam Houston State University

 W.S.
 Tkweme, Assistant Professor of Pan-African Studies, University of Louisville